koly23/koly23.github.com/_posts/2013-04-29-mark-essentials.md

 ---
 layout: post
-title: "markdown essentials"
+title: "Markdown Essentials"
-description: ""
+description: "The is the markdown cookbook"
 category: cookbook
 tags: [markdown]
 ---